 Everlast and PIQ is designed to be used for shadow boxing, heavy bag work, mitt work and light sparring.
-The driving force of the system is a nano-computer which houses a set of built-in sensors that track your motions.
+The driving force of the system is a nano-computer which houses a set of built-in sensors.

 The technology was developed after studying motions of thousands of boxers.
 The accelerometer, gyroscope, and an altimeter inside the device collect more than 190,000 points of data per minute to dish out a plethora of stats.

 Information provided includes the speed of your punches, the force of your punch at impact and the retraction time of your hand.
 You are also assigned a unique value called PIQSCORE which is based on all three of these metrics.
 Other stats include the total number of punches, calories, boxing time, punches broken down by type, records, progression displayed via charts and much much more.